 We were delighted when National Friendly chose us as their charity of the year for 2019 following a company-wide vote.
 The nomination to support us was put forward by Sales Support Team Leader Louise Webber, who wanted to support the hospital’s Neo-natal Intensive Care Unit (NICU) – where both her sons were cared for when they were born prematurely.

 To raise money, 15 National Friendly employees joined our team of runners for the Bristol 10k.

-Here Louise talks about how proud she was to run the Bristol 10k alongside her work colle
+Here, Louise talks about how proud she was to run the Bristol 10k alongside her colleagues.

 I wanted to get involved personally so decided to put my name down for the Great Bristol 10K run.
 I absolutely hate running so I knew this would be a challenge and I questioned whether I would be able to complete such a race.

 Using my gym membership I started training earlier in the year by doing treadmill runs and aimed to do 3K on the treadmill a couple of times a week.
 I used this method for two months, each time aiming to knock a few seconds off the time.

 Into April and milder weather, I attempted my first outdoor run at my local park which is roughly around 5k.
 I was shocked at how much harder it is to go on the road compared to a nice little gym on a machine that unless you adjust is always flat.
 I think my finish time was about 37 minutes and I felt like I had all of my energy zapped from me for the rest of the day.

 This made me determined to do better though, so I did it again the following week and knocked two minutes off my time.
 I then just went out on the road three more times before the big day using the local cycle path and the Map My Run app; I felt quite confident I was ready for the big day.